 You are not really teaching your readers anything other than where to find the items to purchase in your post.

-You do not need a lot of commentary, just basically an intro paragraph and closing paragraph.
+You do not need a lot of commentaries, just basically an introduction paragraph for the theme of your post and closing paragraph to sum it all up.

 How does a gift guide work?